happy-heron/happy-heron.github.io/content/_index.md

   [[feature_images.tile]]
     image = ""
     title = "Donations"
     text = "Our upcoming fundraisers will fuel our programs, allowing for disadvantaged students to be able to pursue their dreams in STEM.
-Stay tuned for dates and ways to contribute!" url = "#"
+Please click [here](https://operations.daxko.com/online/2043/OnlineGiving/Donation.mvc) to donate through the YMCA's form.
+Please select "STEM Camp Campaign" as the campaign on the form!" url = "#"
     button_text="Donate"